-The Company leases its offices and laboratory in South San Francisco, California under a 7-year noncancelable lease agreement that ends in June 2024 with a 5-year renewal option.

-In December 2020, the Company entered into an agreement to lease office and laboratory space in Brisbane, California, or the Brisbane Lease, with an affiliate of its current landlord.
-The term of the Brisbane Lease is expected to begin in November 2021 and end in October 2031, with an option by the Company to extend for an additional ten years.
-Concurrent with the execution of the Brisbane Lease, the Company entered into an agreement to terminate its existing lease in South San Francisco, California effective upon the commencement of the Brisbane Lease.
-The base rent will be abated for three months and the landlord will provide the Company with a tenant improvement allowance of up to \$10.8 million.
-In connection with the Brisbane Lease, the Company is required to maintain a letter of credit for the benefit of the landlord in the amount of \$1.0 million, which was delivered in January 2021.
+The Company leased its offices and laboratory in South San Francisco, California, or the South San Francisco Lease, under a 7-year noncancelable lease agreement that ends in June 2024 with a 5-year renewal option.
+In December 2020, the Company entered into an agreement to lease office and laboratory space in Brisbane, California, or the Brisbane Lease, with an affiliate of the South San Francisco Lease landlord.
+The contractual term of the Brisbane Lease began in November 2021, for a ten-year term, with the Company's option to extend for an additional ten years.
+The Brisbane Lease includes a rent-free period of three months starting in November 2021 and a tenant improvement allowance of \$10.8 million.
+The Company records the tenant improvement allowance as a reduction to the ROU asset, which reduces rent expense over the lease term.
+In connection with the Brisbane Lease, the Company maintains a letter of credit in the amount of \$1.0 million, which is included in restricted cash on the consolidated balance sheet.
+In May 2021, the Brisbane Lease commenced when the Company's tenant improvements started.